lermana/nyc_dob_analysis/report.md

 We can see that `Construction` violations account for the lionshare of both the number of issued penalties and the total dollar-value of imposed penalties.
 Additionally, we can see that `Construction` violations show a pretty poor paid-to-imposed ratio, which when paired with the outsized contributions to `Normalized Violation Counts` leads to a large percentage of violations not being paid.
 It would seem, then, that `Construction` violations are driving much of the recent declines in overall paid-to-imposed ratio, which supports the idea that developers treat these violations as simply a cost of doing business.

-For instance, with a paid-to-imposed ratio of just .3 in 2018 but a .77 contribution to all penalty dollars imposed, `Construction` penalties in 2018 single-handedly accounted for 54% of all violations issued that year not being paid within that year.
+For instance, with a paid-to-imposed ratio of just 30% in 2018 but a 78% contribution to all penalty dollars imposed, `Construction` penalties in 2018 single-handedly accounted for 55% of all violation-dollars imposed that year not being paid.

 `Quality of Life` violations took an even more drastic tumble, with regard to paid-to-imposed ratio.
 These account for only a small percent of the total dollar-value of imposed penalties, although this number grew noticeably between 2018 and 2019.